Ytaki2134/gtech1-b20-snake/README.md

 # gtech1-b20-snake

-The font used in this game is named 'Courgette'.
+The font used in this game is named "Courgette".